Tree Fruit Management Review

 Welcome - Here at last is a comprehensive reference guide for organic tree fruit management.
 This guide will be used by the beginning and the experienced organic grower, as well as the conventional grower considering organic methods.

-In this guide you will find numerous references and solutions to potential problems that may arise during conversion to organic growing.
+In this guide you will find numerous references and solutions to potential problems that may arise during to organic growing.
 You will find information on organic pest and disease management, soil fertility and nutrition in tree fruits and management tools available to the organic grower.
 More complete than most handbooks, this guide also includes information on Getting the Right Fruit Set, Planting and Re-planting and Harvest Guidelines.
 If you are a conventional farmer in transition to organic methods, or if you are considering organic growing as an option, you will find this guide essential.

 The Certified Organic Associations of British Columbia (COABC) was formed in 1993 to administer the provincial organic accreditation program and to establish provincial organic production and processing standards.
 Organic Tree Fruit Management is part of a series of organic production manuals that are central to COABC's organic industry development activities.